ReCoded-Org/iraq-bc-movies-project-students/README.md

 data.

 # Version 3
+updated at Jun 27 2:00 pm
+### What to do in class

-- add a function in the `app.j`s called `handleChange(query)` it will handle the change of the query in the `SearchBox`, pass it to The `Navbar` component and then pass it to the SearchBox component and onSubmit your form you pass the search query to this function and when the query is back to the `app.js` you should pass the query to the `Main` component as a prop too, finally console.log(props.query) inside your `Main` component.
+- add a function inside the `app.js` called `handleQuery(query)` it will handle the change of the input in the `SearchBox`, pass it to The `Navbar` component and then pass it to the `SearchBox` component and `onSubmit` of your search form, use this function to pass the search query back to the `app.js` you should pass the query to the `Main` component as a prop too, finally console.log(props.query) inside your `Main` component.

 - have another function called `handleMovies(movies)` which will do the same as `handleChange(query)` function but instead when user Submit the form you should search for the input using the `constructUrl` function passing it the search path and query, and then return the results into the main component using the handler function, read the following points when implementing